REQUIRED COURSES for Medical, Dental, or Veterinary Schools

 Two (2) terms of Organic Chemistry Chem 51/52 or Chem 57/58 are the options

 Note: If you choose to enroll in Chemistry 5, you may be placed into Chemistry 2, based on your pre-matriculation mathematics and science record.
 Chemistry 2 is a course for students who intend to take Chemistry 5-6, but who need additional preparation for quantitative and analytical aspects of general chemistry.
 Satisfactory completion of Chemistry 2 is a pre-requisite for enrolling in Chemistry 5.
+Students can petition to be included in Chemistry 2 if they believe their science backgrounds, especially in Chemistry and Math, are weak.

 Note: If you choose to delay general chemistry until sophomore year, you could lock yourself into scheduling six (6) consecutive enrolled terms without a vacation term if you plan to enter med/vet/dental school in the fall of 2017.
 For many students, the only alternative to the six-term enrollment will be to delay entrance until the year 2018 or later.